What is design thinking? How does it contribute to innovation? Are design and innovation fundamentally integrated?

 In a nutshell, design thinking is problem-solving that uses design principles: human-centered ideation, pattern recognition, marrying meaning to function, and prototyping.
 There aren't necessarily an orderly set of steps, but there are three major spaces, according to IDEO, who helped pioneer the modern concept of design thinking: inspiration, ideation, and implementation.

 Inspiration finds a problem that inspires innovative change.
 Ideation creates ideas for solutions and tests them.
-Implementation is the process by which an idea goes from initial testing to substantial product or process that changes people’s lives.
+Implementation is the process by which an idea goes from initial testing to a substantial product or process that changes people’s lives.

 While some people name four elements and others name ten, they all come back to the same basic process: identify the problem, come up with ideas to solve it, and test those ideas until there's a clear winner and make that winner into reality.
 This is the basic foundation of all design: coming up with multiple possible solutions and testing them until you have the best design within budget, time, and other constraints.